lgchiaretto/openshift4-backup-automation/README.md

 This tool was built to automate the steps to create an Openshift 4 backup described on https://docs.openshift.com/container-platform/4.8/backup_and_restore/backing-up-etcd.html#backup-etcd

-Cronjob **openshift-backup** resource  will be created and scheduled to run at 11:56 PM and keep last 3 days on backup's directory.
+Cronjob **openshift-backup** resource  will be created and scheduled to run at 11:56 PM (GMT) and keep last 3 days on backup's directory.
 All files with more than 3 days will be removed from the backups directory.

 ### Prerequesites